-Table 1: Model selection on the 21-plant dataset n = 4918).
+Table 1: Model selection on the 21-plant dataset (n = 4918).
 Models are ranked by increasing BIC (from best to worst). k is the number of parameters.
 L is the log-likelihood. ΔBIC is the BIC difference between any focal model and the best one.